 On June 11, 2005, the Hackley Collection announced the creation of the Detroit Electronic Music Archive.
 DEMA will document, collection, preserve, and disseminate information about Electronic Music, a music form birthed in the city of Detroit by Detroit musicians.

 The Friends of the E. Azalia Hackley Collection (FAH) is committed to increasing awareness and financial resources for the Hackley Collection.
 FAH supports the Collection through membership and advocacy.
 Members of FAH form a network of friends that supports and enhances the collection development process.

 Under the umbrella of the Friends of Detroit Public Library Foundation, FAH members receive the benefits of both parent and subsidiary organizations.
 Those benefits include, among others, invitations to pre-sales and pre-exhibit opening events, special invitations to author lecture/signings, private receptions with performing artists, reserved seating for Hackley concerts, and more.

-- E. Azalia Hackley Collection of African Americans in the Performing Arts
+- E. Azalia Hackley Collection

 - Charles H. Wright Museum of African American History

 - National Museum of African American History and Culture

 - Schomburg Center for Research in Black Culture